Markos Moulitsas and the Daily Kos are at it again.

 As Dr. Steven J. Allen wrote at the time, implying the use of the word “targeted” was military is inane.
 Never mind that Loughner never saw the crosshair map; “target race” is an established phrase in U.S. politics on both sides of the aisle going back at least as far as Abraham Lincoln.

-By their logic, Dr. Allen argues, The Daily Kos should be accused of plotting Giffords’ murder by publishing a January 6, 2011 piece angrily denouncing Giffords:
+By their own logic, the Daily Kos should be accused of plotting Giffords’ murder by publishing a January 6, 2011 piece angrily denouncing Giffords: